mercedes-sandu/mercedes-sandu/README.md

 currently, i am a:
 - data science itpdp at [abbott](https://www.abbott.com/)
 - project manager and game developer at [goob games](https://github.com/goob-games)
+- programmer and artist on side project at [waking oni games](https://wakingoni.com/)
 - video game and web developer
 - graduate of northwestern university who obtained a BA in mathematics, BA/MS in computer science, and a minor in chemistry
 - mathematics and computer science researcher